Impose an Excise Tax on Overland Freight Transport

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 This option would impose a new tax on freight transport by truck and rail.
-The tax would be 30 cents per mile on freight transport by heavy-duty trucks.
-Under the option, freight transport by rail would be subject to a tax of 12 cents per mile (per railcar).
+Freight transport by heavy-duty trucks (Class 7 and above in the Federal Highway Administration’s classification system) would be subject to a tax of 30 cents per mile and freight transport by rail to a tax of 12 cents per mile (per railcar).
 The tax would not apply to miles traveled by trucks or railcars without cargo.